trinidadhuerta/Algorithms/README.md

-# Algorithms
+# Leet
-A growing compilation of algorithms written in Python
+A growing compilation of LeetCode Algorithm solutions